midnitelibrary/slurmtools/README.md

  'suuser' (SU usage for a specfied user over N days)

- 'seff' (CPU and RAM efficiency for a specified job; contribued by [Slurm](https://github.com/SchedMD/slurm/blob/master/contribs/seff/seff))
+ 'seff' (CPU and RAM efficiency for a specified job; contribued by [Slurm](https://github.com/SchedMD/slurm/blob/master/contribs/seff/seff) and originally developed by Princeton University RC)

  'jobstats' (job statistics for all jobs run by a specified user over N days)